- Publications and resources

 - Disabling pain

 - Rate of onset less than 30 mins

 - Absence of symptoms for 3 months AND

 - Stabilised on any preventative medication for that period

 Risk assessment protocol - Information required

-Initial and follow-up applications require you to complete Form 421 Headache Report.
+Initial and follow-up applications require you to complete Headache report form 421 (pdf 141.97 KB).